 The Fexillon team have built up significant experience and knowledge in Building Information Management.
 They are uniquely placed to represent the client’s needs at project inception and ensure a single source of truth in the delivery of structured digital data for the Asset Lifecycle.
 They regularly speak with Owners that are constantly struggling to locate accurate and reliable data to make decisions for their Buildings and Assets and this is a real issue more so than ever, in these challenging times.

 Fexillon apply Building Information Management strategy in accordance with the ISO 19650 series and specify delivery of just the right amount of information concerning the build and operations of an asset, with the use of appropriate technologies.
 The Soft Landings principles are applied to drive better outcomes of built assets through early engagement with the Facility Management and Operational teams.
 The process of information exchange, coupled with Building Information Modelling (BIM) and simulation, allow Owner Operators to visualise and understand how the asset will perform in use.

 A Building Information Management process should promote sharing, analysis, and reuse of information by all stakeholders.
 The right strategy has the potential to deliver lifetime value for the building, including construction and operational cost savings and reduction of risks, reworks and waste.
 This will not happen without integrated delivery teams and the Building Information Management specialist must be part of this collaboration at pre design stage.

-IFS advises its clients on asset tagging, maintaining an asset register, COBie requirements and Post-Occupancy Evaluation.
-Partnering up with GS1 Ireland enables IFS to assist Owner Operators with the implementation of global standards for item identification and tracking, facilitating the adoption of standardised data sharing practices to drive efficiencies and productivity gains throughout the Asset Lifecycle.
+Fexillon advises its clients on asset tagging, maintaining an asset register, COBie requirements and Post-Occupancy Evaluation.
+Partnering up with GS1 Ireland enables Fexillon to assist Owner Operators with the implementation of global standards for item identification and tracking, facilitating the adoption of standardised data sharing practices to drive efficiencies and productivity gains throughout the Asset Lifecycle.